I often get asked, “Why am I not getting referrals?”

 1- Hurts groups trying to grow, because it sets a negative first impression for guests

-2- Sends the message that you’ll also so up late to appointments you get from referrals we pass you
+2- Sends the message that you’ll also show up late to appointments you get from referrals we pass you

 Neither is a good look for you!